optimald/pentara-app/ANALYTICS_SETUP.md

 # Analytics Setup Guide

-This guide will help you set up Google Analytics and Mixpanel for the Pentara application.
+This guide will help you set up Google Analytics, Mixpanel, and Plausible Analytics for the Pentara application.

 ## Google Analytics Setup